 Bergey’s Manual of Systematics of Archaea and Bacteria (BMSAB) is a reference work aimed at undergraduates, graduate students, researchers, professors and experienced professionals at all levels.
 Bergey’s is the most complete and authoritative description of bacterial and archaeal diversity and includes over 1,750 articles – equivalent to over 8 volumes in print.
 About a hundred new genera and 600+ new species have been described per year for each of the last 5 years.
 To remain abreast of this explosion in knowledge of the microbial world, an electronic manual with frequent updates is necessary.
 The BMSAB is an essential tool for anyone at the forefront of research in microbiology.

-Edited and curated by Yale University professor Harold Bloom, this database includes reference essays, topics in fine art and dance, scholarly criticism examining great authors and their works.
+This database includes reference essays, topics in fine art and dance, scholarly criticism examining great authors and their works.
 The database has full-length videos of classic plays and films, hundreds of full-texts, classic works, full-text poems, and stories, and more.
 The Shakespeare Center holds plays and poems, including a comprehensive overview of every play, performance videos, an extensive library of criticism from the sixteenth century to the present, research and writing advice.
 Additionally, there is material covering Shakespeare's life and times, his contemporaries, his stage, his language, and many other related topics.

 This database contains over 2,600 playtexts, over 370 scholarly books, over 400 audio plays, and over 325 hours of video.
 Access includes content from the National Theatre, the Royal Shakespeare Company, Shakespeare’s Globe, and LA Theatre Works.
 Plays can be located by genre, period, theme, and more.